seebe/rzg_stuff/dts_parser/README.md

+# Device Tree Parsing Tool

+**Purpose**
+* This tool is to show all the included files for a single .dts file.
+This is helpful when there are many include files that include other include files and it gets difficult to follow.
+* For each included file, it will also show you which perphal nodes are set in that file.
+For example, you want to find all the the .dtsi files that configure the i2c channels because you are looking for examples.

+**Usage**
-You pass the file name of a Device Tree .dts file, and then it will list all the #include files so you can know all the files that are include, and in what order.
+* You pass the file name of a Device Tree .dts file, and then it will list all the #include files so you can know all the files that are include, and in what order.

-Also, for each file, it will print out what new nodes were created, as well as nodes that are being modifed/added.
+* Also, for each file, it will print out what new nodes were created, as well as nodes that are being modifed/added.
+When a node begins with &, it means it is overriding/modifying a previously declared node.
+In some complext Device Trees, a node my be mofided multiple times, so you have to know the order in which it was modifed to know the final values.

-**Example of the Device Tree of the RZ/G2L SMARC**
+**Example usage on the Device Tree of the RZ/G2L SMARC**
+* For this example, we will just downlaod the single python script file (not this entire repositry).
 <pre>
 $ cd rz_linux-cip/arch/arm64/boot/dts/renesas